sahaanirbannew/upload_photos_to_facebook/README.md

 Future work:<br>
 a.
 Write some program (I do not know what/how) that will run this python code each time my laptop starts.<br>
 b.
 Currently I have a "suggested link" option.
 Based on the folder name, it tries to search for the most relevant blog post on my blog. <br> We can make this suggesting option more interesting. <br>
 c.
-Since I'm lazy, we can try and automate the description of the photograph as well.<br>
+Description of the photograph is automated.
+But it needs developments!<br>
 <br>
 Maybe future work: <br>
 a.
 Upload to Personal profile! (because if I log in, I waste a lot of time.
 And there are around 4000 friends and 4500+ subscribers).
 So some amount of people should go to my blog! <br>